 Sound is made of mechanical waves.
 Mechanical waves are created by vibrating objects and can only propagate through a medium (gas, liquid or solid).
 In this section, we’ll focus on the medium of air.

 That is why there is no sound in outer space.
-Humans can hear sounds in solids and in liquids but, for the most part, we hear sound (and particularly sound from a subwoofer) in air, a gas.
+Humans can hear sounds in solids and liquids, but, for the most part, we hear sound (and particularly sound from a subwoofer) in air, a gas.

 As a sound source vibrates (like the diaphragm of a subwoofer or a headphone driver), it causes coinciding vibrations in the air molecules around it.